Kongduino/RAK-Blog-Posts/Loradio/LoRadio.md

 # Radio Mapping with LoRaWAN

 I am working on a community project based in Australia that has been so far a blast.
 So I thought I'd share the basics of the project.
 The main idea is that there's a community radio station somewhere in the boondocks, and the locals don't always get good reception.
-So come of the guys thought ot would be cool to build a mapper for this radio station.
+So some of the guys thought it would be cool to build a mapper for this radio station.
 And since this area has great LoRaWAN coverage – they have covered the region with gateways – the logical choice was to make a LoRaWAN radio mapper.

 ## The Original BOM